RWinterburn/PP1/read-me-docs/README.md

-fix about section with double column and just make one column fix gallery dimensions make different break points in media queries putting in old design
+fix about section with double column and just make one column fix gallery dimensions make different break points in media queries putting in old design need to sort out gallery as it is taking up the page and making the resizing space weird